katrin-berkenbusch/flui/src/flui/help.md

 Whether this subtype gets assigned depends on three thresholds:

 * There must be a minimum number of k-mers found (to avoid premature matching).
-* The matching score to particular subtype must be sufficiently enough (to ensure the match is close).
+* The matching score to particular subtype must be sufficient (to ensure the match is close).
 * The matching score must be sufficiently bigger than the next biggest match (to ensure the match is not ambiguous).

 ## Locating the FastQ files